Lens Quality For Your Camera: Important?

 Where is the best place to buy quality lenses but at reasonable prices?

-Without wanting to kill off the local camera shop trade, I would suggest the internet for 2 reasons;
+Without wanting to kill off the local camera shop trade, I would suggest the internet (mostly Amazon) for 2 reasons;